Safestore and Our Environment

 Safestore is committed to ensuring our buildings are constructed responsibly and their ongoing operation has a minimal impact on local communities and the environment.
 This is how we can make a meaningful contribution towards achieving SDG 12 (Responsible consumption and production) and SDG 13 (Climate action).

-• Our construction teams in the UK and across Europe follow sustainable construction principles and, wherever practicable, we use materials that have recycled content or are from sustainable sources.
+• All our construction teams in the UK and across Europe follow sustainable construction principles and, wherever practicable, use materials that have recycled content or are from sustainable sources.

 • We monitor the waste and energy usage on every site and introduce efficiencies identified into future building projects.

-BREEAM certification is a local planning requirement for some of our new stores.
-The methodology assesses impact and opportunity for enhancing the environmental aspects of design and construction.
+BREEAM/HQE certification is a local planning requirement for some of our new stores in the UK and across Europe.
+The methodology assesses the impact and opportunity for enhancing the environmental aspects of design and construction.

-Regardless of whether a site is BREEAM certified, we are committed to build to a minimum standard of BREEAM ‘Very Good’ on all of our new store developments.
+Regardless of whether a site is BREEAM certified, we strive to build to a minimum standard of BREEAM ‘Very Good’ on all our new store developments across the UK and Holland.

 Safestore construction standards